paulgun/teslaprep/model_3_checklist.md

 ## SECTION E - Charging ability
 1. [ ] Check the charge port door for proper operation and alignment (manual tap, through screen/app, and button on charger)
 1. [ ] Check charge port indicator light
-1. [ ] Ensure the vehicle will accept a charge at the Supercharger at the delivery center if avaliable
+1. [ ] Ensure the vehicle will accept a charge at the Supercharger at the delivery center if available
-1. [ ] Check for J1772 adapter

 ## SECTION F - Inspect pairing connectivity